deepstreamIO/deepstream.io-website/content/tutorials/98-webrtc/50-webrtc-screen-sharing/index.md

 tags: [WebRTC, Canvas, getUserMedia, captureStream, Screensharing]
 ---

 In this WebRTC tutorial for screensharing we won't be talking about WebRTC.
 Why?
-The video feed from your browser or desktop screen is just another MediaStream like the ones we've discussed in the [WebRTC Audio/Video tutorial](../webrtc-audio-video) and can be attached to a PeerConnection in the exact same way.
+The video feed from your browser or desktop screen is just another MediaStream like the ones we've discussed in the [WebRTC Audio/Video tutorial](../webrtc-audio-video) ([Github-friendly link](../30-webrtc-audio-video)) and can be attached to a PeerConnection in the exact same way.
 The difference is: this MediaStream is a lot more complicated to optain.

 ## Getting a MediaStream from your screen
 In a nutshell getting a MediaStream from your browser-window or desktop takes three steps: